C-Lee-Hamilton/Showdown-Layout/readme.md

 * swapped out logo because I found a cool one
 * changed background
 * various other small changes not documented
-###### I only changed stuff in the actual battles, any other changes such as team builder are from the original author, harasuke, not me.

 ## Images